-Professionals are in a delicate position to either help or hinder homicide survivors in their journey.
+Professionals working with homicide survivors should use a trauma-informed approach to not revictimize survivors.
 The following are some tips from The National Organization of Parents of Murdered Children, Inc., for professionals working with homicide survivors:

-- Accurate information delivered with extreme sensitivity is vital. - Provide the family with basic facts and answer their questions as they arise. - No information should be withheld. - If a guestion cannot be answered, say so and explain why.
+- Accurate information delivered with extreme sensitivity is vital. - Provide the family with basic facts and answer their questions as they arise. - No information should be withheld. - If a question cannot be answered, say so and explain why.

 - Listen to their needs they may need to know whether their loved one suffered or to see the crime scene photographs. - Permit family members to verbalize the horror of the tragedy. - Do not use clichés ("It'll get better" or "He/she was in the wrong place at the wrong time"). - Be careful not to reinforce the family's theories that have no basis, i.e., who is guilty or that there is a conspiracy.
-Often, these theories are based on the inability to obtain information or to get answers. - Do not make promises you cannot keep -- "We'll catch the person who did this." - Do not make promises on behalf of others "The prosecutor will see to it that he gets life." - Do not assume that the family has been provided all the information or understands complicated legal issues. - Recognize burnout.
-Burnout may cause the professional to believe the job is routine, to avoid all contact with the victims, or make excuses about their workload being too heavy. - Avoid prejudices or stereotypes about the victim and his/her lifestyle, the family and their socioeconomic status, minorities, etc. - Do not place unrealistic "shoulds" on survivors, i.e. you should be over that by now, you should get out and have some fun, you should be feeling better, you should be able to forgive. - Professionals should not expect total resolution or closure.
+Often, these theories are based on the inability to obtain information or to get answers. - Do not make promises you cannot keep; "We'll catch the person who did this." - Do not make promises on behalf of others; "The prosecutor will see to it that he gets life." - Do not assume that the family has been provided all the information or understands complicated legal issues. - Recognize burnout.
+Burnout may cause the professional to believe the job is routine, to avoid all contact with the victims, or make excuses about their workload being too heavy. - Avoid prejudices or stereotypes about the victim and his/her lifestyle, the family and their socioeconomic status, minorities, etc. - Do not place unrealistic "shoulds" on survivors, i.e. you should be over that by now, you should get out and have some fun, you should be feeling better, and you should be able to forgive. - Professionals should not expect total resolution or closure.